Majin-Kilane/Active-Directory/README.md

    - Applied inbound/outbound rules for enhanced security.
 - **Auditing and Logging**:
    - Captured critical events through auditing, ensuring enhanced security monitoring.
+- **Failover Configuration**:
+   - Successfully configured a secondary domain as a failover and tested functionality.

 ## Testing and Results